-Come to our workshop and learn several techniques for teaching YOUR dog to come when he is called, RELIABLY!
+Join our Come When Called class to learn techniques for teaching your dog to come when he is called, RELIABLY!

 Things to bring: